risinglightdb/risinglight/docs/04-storage-overview.md

 A table will typically contain multiple RowSets. *Secondary* will create an iterator over multiple RowSets either by using `MergeIterator` (to do a merge sort), or by using `ConcatIterator` (by yielding data one RowSet by RowSet).
 Under those iterators, there is one of the most fundamental and important iterator, `RowSetIterator`. `RowSetIterator` scans the underlying columns by using `ColumnIterator`, which uses `BlockIterator` internally.
 It will also take delete vectors into consideration, so as to filter out deleted rows.

-`RowSetIterator` also supports filter scan.
-Users can provide a filter expression to `RowSetIterator`, and the iterator will skip reading blocks to reduce I/O.
+`RowSetIterator` also supports range filter scan.
+Users can provide a range for primary key to `RowSetIterator`, and the iterator will skip reading blocks to reduce I/O.

 There is a special column called `RowHandler` in *secondary*.
 This column is of int64 type, which contains RowSet id on upper 32 bits, and row offset in lower 32 bits.
 For example, if there is a table, which contains a RowSet with the following data: